danabo/blog/content/posts/Active inference tutorial (actions).md

 We are choosing $\\pi$ to minimize $G[\\pi]$, which is just the expected free energy under $\\rho(o)$ (preference for future observations).

 Do the optimizations on $\\pi$ and $q$ interact?
 It seems like they don't. $\\pi$ is an outer optimization that depends on running the optimization on $q$ internally.
 There is not a single $q$, but many of them which the optimization on $\\pi$ iterates through.
 So then what is the significance of connecting free energy minimization ($q$) to active inference ($\\pi$)?
 If the policy optimization part were reformulated in terms of RL, we really just have a fancy kind of approximate Bayesian model combined with RL.
 The action learning and model updating are totally independent.

+See https://arxiv.org/abs/1911.10601 for a discussion about the equivalence between variational approaches to RL and active inference.

 # The meaning of $p$